mpsaltis/wago_ZeroTierContainer/README.md

 ![image](https://github.com/mpsaltis/wago_ZeroTierContainer/assets/90796089/2c4b0b95-4fe0-45ba-9836-7757e6001bc2)

-5. You should the container start to download and build.
+5. You should see the container start to download and build.
 Once it is complete, you will see “Sleeping infinitely”.

   ![image](https://github.com/mpsaltis/wago_ZeroTierContainer/assets/90796089/d0426dd5-3d72-4682-b3e9-ac436e7971ce)

 6. Close the command prompt

 7. After the container is running, you will see a new device populate as a member.
 To allow this device access to the netowrk, you will need to select the checkbox under the Auth?
 Column.
-You can the test the connection abd access the device with the Managed IP address that it was assigned.
+You can the test the connection and access the device with the  IP address that it was assigned.

 ![image](https://github.com/mpsaltis/wago_ZeroTierContainer/assets/90796089/dc6eb501-0e62-456a-a308-7bfcdee6ae5a)